The Centre national des arts du cirque - France

 Destined for teaching the circus arts, the site includes a specific aerial space known as the "grand volant" (13.50m high).
 In addition there are 13 new studios to host artists and guest teachers, as well as spaces dedicated to research and innovation, particularly the design and construction of new apparatus.
 The site is also used by teachers from the Pierre Bayen high school in Châlons-en-Champagne, for teaching the high school diploma – circus arts option.

-This exceptional Cnac tool reinforces its position as the national centre for circus arts.
+The Cnac is thus equipped with an exceptional tool that consolidates its position as a national centre dedicated to circus arts.